ObsidianLabs/SubstrateIDE/build_instruction.md

 $ git clone https://github.com/ObsidianLabs/electron-components.git
 ```

-3. Switch to `electron-components` folder and run `yarn && yarn build` to install and compile dependencies of *electron-components*
+3. Switch to `electron-components` folder and run `yarn && yarn build` to install dependencies and compile libraries in *electron-components*

-4. Switch to `substrate-components` folder and run `yarn && yarn build` to install and compile dependencies of *substrate-components*
+4. Switch to `substrate-components` folder and run `yarn && yarn build` to install dependencies and compile libraries in *substrate-components*

-5. Run `git submodule update --init` to download *polkadot-js* extension
+5. Switch to `SubstrateIDE` folder and run `git submodule update --init` to download *polkadot-js* extension

-6. Switch to `SubstrateIDE/extensions/polkadot-js` folder and run `yarn && yarn build` to install and compile dependencies of *polkadot-js*
+6. Switch to `SubstrateIDE/extensions/polkadot-js` folder and run `yarn && yarn build` to install dependencies and compile *polkadot-js*

-7. Switch to `SubstrateIDE` folder and run `yarn` to install dependencies of *Substrate IDE*
+7. Go back to `SubstrateIDE` folder and run `yarn` to install dependencies for *Substrate IDE*

 8. The production version of Substrate IDE uses [Font Awesome Pro](https://fontawesome.com/pro).
 If you want to run or build Substrate IDE with the pro version, please open `package.json` and replace `@fortawesome/fontawesome-free` with `@fortawesome/fontawesome-pro`, and run `yarn` again.
 You also need to provide your pro license as instructed [here](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro).